Selected Papers

 (* equal contribution)

-This summer, I’m a visiting student at MIT CSAIL, supervised by Prof. Yoon Kim and mentored by the wonderful Songlin Yang (I’m trying to distill from her!).
-Starting this September, I’ll be joining the Allen Institute for AI (AI2) as a pre-doctoral researcher.
+This past summer, I was a visiting student at MIT CSAIL, supervised by Prof. Yoon Kim and mentored by the wonderful Songlin Yang (I distilled so much from her!!).

 Yanhong Li, Karen Livescu, Jiawei Zhou.
 Chunk-Distilled Language Modeling.
 ICLR 2025.